The Gumloop Handbook

 We want to be their secret weapon that makes their division 10x more efficient and gets them or their team promoted.

-Edit: 3 of these of users went as far as joining Gumloop full time.
+Edit: 3 of these users went as far as joining Gumloop full time.
 They were power users from Instacart, Webflow and Shopify but now work at Gumloop because they wanted to help more of the world feel the magic.

 Where We're Going

 We want Gumloop to be such an outstanding product that marketing is an afterthought.
 Word of mouth from thrilled users should be our main growth engine.
-To get there, we have some core improvements to make to the platform that we're building towards
+To get there, we have some core improvements to make to the platform that we're building towards.

 Become the operating system for enterprise automation